lace-wing/lacy-ubc-math-project/format.typ

 /// Creates a question block.
 /// Automatically increments the question level for further questions in `body`.
 /// Supports up to 3 levels of questions.
-Properly configure `numbering` and `labels` if needed, each must contain exactly 3 elements.
+/// [WARN] Do not provide `counters`, `numbering` or `labels` if unsure of what they do.
 ///
 /// - point (int, content, str, none): The number of points for the question.
 Does not display if it is `0` or `none`; does not attach "points" if it is `content` or `str`.
 ///
 /// - body (block): The question, sub-questions and solutions.
 ///
+/// - counters (array): The question counters for each level.
+///
 /// - numbering (array): The numbering for each question level.
 ///  For example, `("1.", "(a)", "i.")`.
 ///
 /// - labels (array): The label numbering for each question level.
-Must not contain anything not allowed in `label`, e.g. spaces, dashes.
+Must not contain anything not allowed in `label`, e.g. spaces, plus signs.
-///  For example, `("1", "a", "i")` will result in question 1.1.1 being labeled with `<qs:1:a:i>`.
+///  For example, `("1", "a", "i")` will result in question 1.1.1 being labeled with `<qs:1-a-i>`.
 #let question(point, body, counters: __question-counters, numbering: __question-numbering, labels: __question-labels) = context {
   // Increment the question level.
   __question-level.update(n => n + 1)